when-not-to-build/when-not-to-build.github.io/index.md

 2. Short bio.
 3. 1-2 paragraphs on your experience with this topic and what you will want to talk about in this session.

-Each participant will have to <a href="https://fatconference.org/2020/registration.html">register</a> for the whole conference to attend the session.
-In case you need financial support to attend the conference, you can <a href="https://fatconference.org/2020/scholarships.html">apply</a> by November 19, 2019.
+Each participant will have to [register](https://fatconference.org/2020/registration.html) for the whole conference to attend the session.
+In case you need financial support to attend the conference, you can [apply](https://fatconference.org/2020/scholarships.html) by November 19, 2019.

 ### Organizers